Derby Canal: Restoration

 In view of proposals to abandon the canal, B. A. Mallender, who lived in the locality, asked the fledgling Inland Waterways Association to help mount a campaign for its revival in 1947.
 The author Tom Rolt made a series of cruises on threatened waterways at this time, but could not obtain permission to navigate the Derby Canal.
-Rolt took his case to the Ministry of Transport, seeking to invoke the conditions of the Railway and Canal Traffic Act 1888, but was told that they would not sanction an inspection of the canal, because the company had intimated that they were preparing to restore the waterway.
+Rolt took his case to the Ministry of Transport, seeking to invoke the conditions of the Railway and Canal Traffic Act 1888 (51 & 52 Vict. c.
+25), but was told that they would not sanction an inspection of the canal, because the company had intimated that they were preparing to restore the waterway.
 In 1956 a local committee was formed to campaign for restoration.
 By 1961, Derby Council were actively promoting the infilling of the canal, and so the Inland Waterways Association together with the Derby Canal Restoration Committee wrote to the Derby Evening Telegraph, calling for the canal's restoration.
 Although the council refused to comment, the letter, which was published on 1 February 1961, caused considerable local debate, and a protest cruise was organised on the Erewash Canal, with the Derby Canal entrance lock as the destination.
 The Times national newspaper carried details of the event, and a subsequent meeting held on 27 May called for a public enquiry into how best to restore the canal for commercial and amenity use.
 Despite the campaigns, the company obtained a warrant to abandon the whole canal in 1964.

 With the changed economic climate of the 1990s and the success of other restoration schemes, a feasibility study was carried out in 1994.
 It included detailed plans for restoration, and concluded that the cost for reinstating the 14 mi main line would be £17.3 million.
 To make progress, a company called the Derby and Sandiacre Canal Trust was formed, with volunteer input managed by the Derby and Sandiacre Canal Society.
 In early 1996, construction of the Derby Bypass threatened to sever the line at Swarkestone, although the Department of Transport suggested that a navigable culvert could be provided if the Canal Society paid for it.
 In 2000, Derby Council assisted the canal trust in applying for a £3.2 million grant from the Heritage Lottery Fund, to create a linear park by restoring the canal from Spondon to Sandiacre, while the canal was identified as one of several projects which British Waterways thought they could assist, at its annual general meeting held in 2001.